hyperledger/fabric-sdk-java/README.md

 Fabric CA
 by starting command have the -d parameter.

-Upload full logs to the JIRA not just where the issue occurred if possible
+Upload full logs to JIRA, not just where the issue occurred if possible

+### Tracing

+The SDK is set up to trace all gRPC communications:
+* All outgoing messages bear trace metadata, allowing correlation with peers.
+* Each request/response is computed as a span.
+* If you use OpenTelemetry in your program, the gRPC span will correlate using the thread local context to the parent context.

+The SDK accepts all environment variables as described in the [OpenTelemetry specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/sdk-environment-variables.md).

 ### Tracing